* Q3 adj EBITDA 4.78 bln euros vs 4.67 bln poll

 * Keeps 2012 dividend outlook of at least 0.70 eur/shr

-Third-quarter earnings before interest, tax, depreciation and amortisation (EBITDA), excluding special items, were down 2.6 percent at 4.78 billion euros ($6.1 billion), but that beat the average forecast of 4.67 billion euros in a Reuters poll.
+Third-quarter earnings before interest, tax, depreciation and amortisation (EBITDA), excluding special items, were down 2.6 percent at 4.78 billion euros ($6.1 billion), beating an average forecast of 4.67 billion euros in a Reuters poll.